Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 - - - -
 ## **<ins>Project_Motivation</ins>**
 The main driver behind the development of this site was to create a holiday planner, that would become a trusted site for reviews and information on sites around Ireland for staycations.
-The site is limited Ireland, but the scope could be expanded when Covid-19 travel restrictions are eased and travel abroad to complete reviews is again possible.
+The site is limited to Ireland, but the scope could be expanded when Covid-19 travel restrictions are eased and travel abroad to complete reviews is again possible.
 The reviews are individual and only added by the site owners so all reviews can be stood over by the site owner, with no anonymous review information included.